abpframework/abp/docs/en/Entities.md

 While it's not common (and not suggested) for aggregate roots, it is in fact possible to define composite keys in the same way as defined for the mentioned entities above.
 Use non-generic `AggregateRoot` base class in that case.

+### BasicAggregateRoot Class

+`AggregateRoot` class implements the `IHasExtraProperties` and `IHasConcurrencyStamp` interfaces which brings two properties to the derived class. `IHasExtraProperties` makes the entity extensible (see the *Extra Properties* section below) and `IHasConcurrencyStamp` adds a `ConcurrencyStamp` property that is managed by the ABP Framework to implement the [optimistic concurrency](https://docs.microsoft.com/en-us/ef/core/saving/concurrency).
+In most cases, these are wanted features for aggregate roots.

+However, if you don't need these features, you can inherit from the `BasicAggregateRoot<TKey>` (or `BasicAggregateRoot`) for your aggregate root.

 ## Base Classes & Interfaces for Audit Properties

 There are some properties like `CreationTime`, `CreatorId`, `LastModificationTime`... which are very common in all applications.
 ABP Framework provides some interfaces and base classes to **standardize** these properties and also **sets their values automatically**.